MaximeArn/ecommerce/sprints.md

 - ### Fifth phase : Search bar.

   - [ ] Design a searchBar in the navbar
-  - [ ] On submit make a request to filter items.
+  - [ ] On submit make a request to return filter items.
-  - [ ] On server side get revelant items based on either tags or name or description.
+  - [ ] On server side get revelant items based on either tags or name or description :
+    - [ ] First check items that includes searched term in their name
-  - [ ] Return a searchResults view that maps on the response.
+    - [ ] if no results search for items that includes the searched term in their tags
+    - [ ] Finaly if nothing search by description
+  - [ ] Use the same view `home` and fill it with filtered items

 - ### Sixth phase : code refacto.